 - 18.2.
 The function or responsibility of sourcing quotations is vested with the supply chain management unit.
-Upon receipt of the requisition from requesting department, the supply chain unit must furnish the requesting department with the following: - a) Request for quotations sent to service providers with the supporting quotations; - b) Evaluation report whereby preference points are allocated; and

-- c) Recommendation on which service provider must be awarded to contract. - (1) Bidders must be requested to submit an original tax clearance certificate and proof that the utilities accounts are not in arrears for more than 90 days. - (2) All awards made above R100,000 must be reported to National Treasury two days after a service provider has been notified and accepted the offer Form part of procedure manual
+Upon receipt of the requisition from requesting department, the supply chain unit must furnish the requesting department with the following: - a) Request for quotations sent to service providers with the supporting quotations; - b) Evaluation report whereby preference points are allocated; and - c) Recommendation on which service provider must be awarded to contract. - (1) Bidders must be requested to submit an original tax clearance certificate and proof that the utilities accounts are not in arrears for more than 90 days (if applicable, in which case the bidder will be afforded 7 working days to rectify this matter), - (2) All awards made above R100,000 must be reported to National Treasury two days after a service provider has been notified and accepted the offer Form part of procedure manual